This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of CBS' value that present opportunities for upside or downside to the current Trefis price estimate for CBS:

-CBS & CW Network Ad Revenue: CBS & CW Network Ad Revenue represents ad revenues earned by CBS Television Network and CW Network.
+- Broadcasting Advertising Revenues : CBS & CW Network Ad Revenue represents ad revenues earned by CBS Television Network and CW Network.
 These broadcasting networks heavily rely on advertising.
-Currently we forecast the advertising revenues to increase from around $4.45 billion in 2014 to $5.7 billion by the end of our forecast period.
-There could be more than 10% downside to our price estimate if this figure remains subdued under $4 billion.
-This could happen if the cable networks grow at a much faster pace.
-Over the course of the past few years, the cable networks have risen in popularity owing to their specific focus.
-This has helped them create loyal audience base and consequently broadcast networks have suffered in terms of viewership.
+Currently we forecast the advertising revenues to increase from around $4.4 billion in 2015 to $5.9 billion by the end of our forecast period.
+There could be a 10% downside to our price estimate if this figure remains subdued under $4 billion.
+This could happen if the network is unable to secure/renew future sports programming rights and its non-sports programming doesn't pick up.
 Also, growth of digital platforms has led to lower viewership on television.
 On the other hand there could be around 10% upside to our price estimate if the network revenues blows past expectations north of $8 billion by the end of our forecast period.
 This is possible due to a better ad marketplace driven by the growth in the economy and CBS' appealing content and its sports coverage.

 For additional details, select a driver above or select a division from the interactive Trefis split for CBS at the top of the page.